furkanturkn/deveng-networking-kmp/README.md

 - **Headers Management**:
     - The module automatically adds an `Authorization` header if a Bearer token is set.
     - It also adds a `Locale` header for localization, based on the configured locale in the `ExceptionHandler`.
+    - Custom headers are automatically included in all requests.
 - **Request Body**:
     - If a request body (`T`) is provided, it is serialized into JSON format, and the `Content-Type: application/json` header is added.
 - **Response Handling**: